Seven Pagodas of Mahabalipuram

 If local fishermen always knew about ruins under the water near Shore Temple, the scientific community became convinced about this in 2002 – 2004 when researchers found remnants of some structures near the temple.

 In December 2004 something more significant happened – the catastrophic Indian Ocean tsunami hit the coast.
 Before it, the sea receded for some 500 meters and to the surprised visitors opened a long, straight row of large rocks.
 And then the terrible waves came.
-After these waves appeared some more wonders of the past – a large sculpture of a lion (7th century AD), half-completed relief of an elephant and others.
-Waves removed the silt and opened a heritage which was hidden from our eyes for centuries.
+After these waves appeared some more wonders of the past – a large sculpture of a lion (7th century AD), half-completed relief of an elephant, and others.
+Waves removed the silt and opened a heritage that was hidden from our eyes for centuries.

 Five submerged structures

 After the tsunami Archaeological Survey of India and the Indian Navy started more thorough research in the sea at Mahabalipuram.
 They discovered remnants of numerous buildings, walls, platforms, broken pillars, and other details.
 Style of carving and also some coins gave a hint that these structures, most likely, were built during the Pallava era (3rd – 9th century AD).
 Sonography showed that there are clusters of rectangular structures – possible fundaments of houses – on the sea ground.

 In total there were found five interesting locations.
 Thus, some 700 m east from Shore Temple is a structure that sometimes, at low tide, appears above the water.
 Its base is at the depth of some 6 m.
 The structure is some 75 by 35 m large and consists of a single, massive platform with traces of several smaller buildings on it.
 Enormous, approximately 2x1x1.5 meters large blocks of granite were used.